Want the most iconic Dutch workshop experience?

 • Advance booking: Workshops often have small group sizes, especially stroopwafel and cocktail experiences, so popular time slots can sell out during weekends and peak summer months.
 Be sure to book your tickets at least 2 weeks in advance to get your preferred slot.

-• Typical duration is short and flexible: Most workshops last 45–90 minutes, making them easy to fit between museums, canal cruises, or other Amsterdam attractions.
+• Typical duration: Most workshops last 45–90 minutes, making them easy to fit between museums, canal cruises, or other Amsterdam attractions.

 • Central locations make planning easy: Many workshops are located in or near central areas like Jordaan, Museumplein, and De Pijp, so they’re easy to combine with sightseeing.

-• Age restrictions may apply: Cocktail and mixology workshops usually require guests to be 18+ with a valid ID, while stroopwafel and craft classes are often family-friendly.
+• Age restrictions: Cocktail and mixology workshops usually require guests to be 18+ with a valid ID, while stroopwafel and craft classes are often family-friendly.

 • Dietary needs vary by workshop: Food-based workshops may include gluten, dairy, or alcohol.
 Always check inclusions if you have allergies or dietary restrictions.